Fully quantum fluctuation theorems: Energy translation invariance

 \subsection{Regaining the standard Crooks and Jarzynski relations}

 The standard Crooks relation can be written

-where $P_{\pm}(w) := P(W_{\pm}=w)$, $W_{+}$ and $W_{-}$ being the work costs the the forward and reverse processes regarded as random variables.
-In the following we shall see how one can regain (\ref{StandardForm}) from the diagonal Crooks relation (\ref{diagonalCrooksRel}) in section \ref{DiagonalCase} by additionally assuming energy translation invariance in the energy ladder model.
+where $P_{\pm}(w) := P(W_{\pm}=w)$, and where $W_{+}$ and $W_{-}$ are the work costs of the forward and reverse processes regarded as random variables.
+In the following we shall see how one can regain (\ref{StandardForm}) from the diagonal Crooks relation (\ref{diagonalCrooksRel}) in Appendix \ref{DiagonalCase} by additionally assuming energy translation invariance in the energy-ladder model.

-If we identify the loss of energy in the reservoir with the work done, then a change from energy $E_j$ to $E_{j'}$ in the reservoir corresponds to the work $w = E_{n}-E_{m}$ (cf.~\cite{Campisi11a}).
-The probability $P_{\pm}(w)$ is obtained by summing up the probabilities of all the transitions that have the work cost $w$.
+If we identify the loss of energy in the reservoir with the work done, then a transition from energy level $n$ to $m$ in the reservoir corresponds to the work $w = E_{n}-E_{m}$ (cf.~\cite{Campisi11a}).
+The probability $P_{\pm}(w)$ is obtained by summing up the probabilities of all the transitions that generate the work cost $w$.
 More precisely,

 where $p_{\pm}(m|n)$ are the conditional probability distributions, defined in (\ref{Pplusminusdef}), that describe the transitions among the diagonal elements.

 The energy-ladder model yields $E_{n} = sn$.
 Hence, $n-m = w/s$.
 By (\ref{Reduction}) it follows that